abdul977/lostintravel/README.md

 The app uses Retrofit with custom interceptors to handle GraphQL queries and mutations.
 Authentication is managed through bearer tokens in request headers.

+### Fallback Data System

+The app implements a robust fallback mechanism that activates when:
+- The API is unavailable or returns errors
+- Network connectivity is lost
+- Authentication issues occur

+This ensures users always have content to view, even in offline scenarios.
+The fallback system:
+- Provides pre-defined travel destinations with Unsplash images
+- Maintains the same UI structure as the online experience
+- Offers users an explicit option to "Use Offline Data" when network errors occur

 ### Responsive Design

 The UI is designed to be responsive across different screen sizes using: